 Our professional and private activities often overlap when engaging in a social media environment.
 When this overlap occurs, employees should be aware that their personal activities have the potential to impact their professional careers.
 Fortunately, there are effective ways to help employees maintain proper etiquette for social media security, protecting both the individual and the organization.

-Some of the top reasons employees should know about social media security include the confidentiality of sensitive information, the reputation associated with companies and their employees, the security of passwords used for secure and unsecured websites, and the use of appropriate language and topics of conversation in various environments.
+Some of the top reasons employees should know about social media security risks include the protection of confidential and sensitive information, the reputation of the company and its employees, the security of passwords used for secure and unsecured websites, and the use of appropriate language and topics of conversation in various environments.

-Strategies for Acceptable Social Media Behavior
+Strategies for Avoiding Social Media Risks

 Instructing employees on acceptable social media behavior does not need to be a complex or time-consuming process.
 In most cases, simply making people aware of the risks associated with social media with regard to the organization and professional use is enough to prevent future issues.

 Establish a written policy